JeffersonLab/swcarpentry-jlab-singularity/_episodes/01-introduction.md

 teaching: 10
 exercises: 5
 questions:
-- "How can we replicate the Jefferson Lab environment on other systems?"
+- "How can we replicate other operating system environments on?"
 objectives:
 - "Understand how containers are a way of packaging a full running environment."
 - "Set up your local shell to allow access to the singularity command."
-- "Load an example singularity shell."
+- "Load a simple singularity shell."
 keypoints:
-- "Containers allow us to package up entire running environments for posterity."
+- "Containers allow us to package up entire operating system environments."
 ---

 ## Using the singularity command